jamabusiness2003-a11y/learning_JS_Part_2/README.md

 - CSS
 - JavaScript

+# 16 - Weather Fetcher (API)

+A JavaScript app that fetches and displays weather data for a selected city.

+## Features
+- Fetch weather data using an API
+- Display temperature and weather conditions
+- Error handling for invalid cities
+- Save last searched city (optional)

+## What I Learned
+- Using the fetch API
+- Parsing JSON responses
+- Handling network errors
+- Updating UI with external data

+## Technologies
+- HTML
+- CSS
+- JavaScript

+**Important : API Key is required for this project.**

 ## How to Run
 1. Download the project
 2. Run `index.html` with live server extension in VScode